The Marvels, the new opus in the MCU, arrives in cinemas: review and trailer

 The Marvels trailer

-Brie Larson, Iman Vellani and Teyonah Parris return to their respective roles in The Marvels, having previously appeared in films and series(Captain Marvel and Avengers: Endgame for the former, Miss Marvel for the latter and WandaVision for the latter), much to the delight of fans.
-A film in which the three superheroines will have to team up in spite of themselves, their powers being unhappily intertwined, to solve the mystery of a giant wormhole linked to the Kree people.
+Brie Larson, Iman Vellani and Teyonah Parris are back in their respective roles in The Marvels, having previously appeared in films and series(Captain Marvel and Avengers: Endgame for the former, Miss Marvel for the latter and WandaVision for the latter), much to the delight of fans.
+A film in which the three super-heroines will have to team up against their better judgement, their powers being unhappily intertwined, to solve the mystery of a giant wormhole linked to the Kree people.

 Synopsis of The Marvels:

-It's like we've heard the song before.
-We find heroines already seen here and there in Marvel productions, the indefatigable Samuel L. Jackson in the role of Nick Fury and the inevitable bad guy, this time a bad girl, played by Zawe Ashton .
+It's as if we've heard it all before.
+We find heroines already seen here and there in Marvel productions, the indefatigable Samuel L. Jackson in the role of Nick Fury and the inevitable bad guy, this time a bad girl, played by Zawe Ashton.
 The aim is clear: to bring Captain Marvel face to face with the consequences of the heroine's actions in the first film.
 And it's a good move, as it avoids the binary confrontation of the good girls versus the bad girl, and makes this antagonist the good girl on the other side.
 Forming a team of three heroines is also the film's good idea, as the three actresses' complicity is so palpable.
 Special mention must go to Iman Vellani, in the role of Ms. Marvel, whose youth and energy bring the lightness that makes the film so endearing.

 And yet, things didn't get off to a good start.
 With a non-existent promo due to a strike by the actors and writers, a running time cut to 1h45 (by MCU standards, that's a short film), heroines suffering from a lack of popularity, and a box-office flop predicted by all the specialists, The Marvels seemed buried even before its release.
 And yet, this step back, this tightly-knit narrative and a certain detachment from the rest of the official canon make it a shaky, admittedly, but seductive work.